kantorv/react-custom-lib/README.md

 3. **GitHub Actions setup**:
     Add the `NPM_PUBLISH_TOKEN` as a secret in your GitHub repository if you want to automate releases via GitHub Actions.

 ## Known Issues

 - Release-it
     - **NPM Classic Token bypasses 2FA**: The token used for automated publishing bypasses two-factor authentication.
     - **GitHub Actions fail on protected branches**: If `git.commit === true` in the `release-it` configuration, the `release.yml` action will fail on protected branches.
     To resolve this, disable branch protection for the `default` branch.
-TODO: refactor flow without to `default`  branch
+     TODO: refactor flow without commiting to `default`  branch

 ## Inspiration